nishanths/YWeatherAPI/README.md

 ###### Customizing Defaults

-Customize the default weather units to be returned, enable caching of results, set the cache expiry duration, and [more](http://nishanths.svbtle.com/getting-started-with-yweather):
+Customize the default weather units to be returned, enable caching of results, set the cache expiry duration, and more.

 ```obj-c
 [YWeatherAPI sharedManager].defaultPressureUnit = MB;